Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         z = torch.Tensor(2, 3)
         z = z.type_as(x, device=self.device)

-Tha LightningModule knows what device it is on.
+The LightningModule knows what device it is on.
 You can access the reference via `self.device`.

 Remove samplers
 ^^^^^^^^^^^^^^^